 If you are planning on making closeup shots of deep sky objects, then we suggest you have a telephoto lens in your bag.
 The ranges that we would recommend are from 85 mm to 200 or 300mm.
 Having a 70-200mm f/2.8 lens will cover this range, but if you have longer lenses like zoom lenses, you can use them for deep sky astrophotography.
 Most manufacturers like the Nikon, Canon and Sony have this range.

 Remember, the longer the focal length, the shorter the exposure time to avoid trails and hence you will have to use higher iso values.
 The best suggestion to avoid using very high iso values will be to use a tracking mount to get longer exposures with longer focal lengths.

-Using longer lenses will help you to capture details of nebulae, galaxies, globular clusters, etc. Even if you are shooting the Milky Way, you will be able to get close up photos of other objects located in that direction like the Trifid and Lagoon nebulae, the Rho Ophiuchi cloud complex, etc. with the help of a telephoto lens.
+Using longer lenses or zoom lenses will help you to capture details of nebulae, galaxies, globular clusters, etc. Even if you are shooting the Milky Way, you will be able to get close up photos of other objects located in that direction like the Trifid and Lagoon nebulae, the Rho Ophiuchi cloud complex, etc. with the help of a telephoto lens.

 3. Equatorial Mount: